Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 It's interesting because in some of these cases, it's not clear what happened.

-Some countries reported better, others are not very much, don't give the details.
+Some countries reported better.
+Others are not very much.

-Yeah, that's always the frustrating part from a research and analysis perspective is you see it's changed in the graph, you see it's changed in the traffic data.
+Don't give the details.
+Yeah, that's always the frustrating part from a research and analysis perspective is you see, you see it's changed in the graph, you see it's changed in the traffic data.

 But when you go dig in, a lot of times you just come up empty because nobody's saying anything about it.

-And in this case, also Anguilla is one of those other situations where a subsea fiber break happened.
+And in this case is also Anguilla is one of those other situations where a subsea fiber break happened.

 So it wasn't the providers themselves, but the government said, hey, there's an issue.

-So when you look at submarinecablemap.com in telegeography, you can see that the only submarine cable that's connected to Anguilla is the Eastern Caribbean fiber system.
+So when you look at submarine cable map dot com telegeography, you can see that the only submarine cable that's connected to Anguilla is the Eastern Caribbean fiber system.

-So a country level is certainly across AS.740, which is Digicel, which the government referenced.
+Well, so a country level is certainly across AS2740, which is Digicel, which the government referenced.

-And then AS.11139, which is cable and wireless, which is actually Flow, the other one the government referenced, did see a slight drop in traffic.
+And then AS11139, which is cable and wireless, which is actually Lowe, the other one the government referenced, did see a slight drop in traffic.

 So clearly they have some additional redundancy somehow.